vogelsgesang/datacloud-jdbc/README.md

 The documentation for jwt authentication can be found [here][jwt flow].

-Instuctions to generate a private key can be found [here](#generating-a-private-key-for-jwt-authentication)
+Instructions to generate a private key can be found [here](#generating-a-private-key-for-jwt-authentication)

 ```java
 Properties properties = new Properties();